 4. Great mixing doesn’t guarantee great worship.

 There are days when the band is great and the mix is great and everything seems perfect.
 Yet, not everyone is worshiping and praising God.
-Good church audio production helps create an environment conducive for worship.
+Audio essentials for church sound helps create an environment conducive for worship.
 That’s all it can do.

 5. Converting the worship leader’s vision to a mix is crazy important.